mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 ## Chapter overview

 The working title of this chapter is Missions which aligns with a strand of the 3M game making pedagogical model developed in the course of this study.
-A chapter on that model is completed here.
-PUT IN ZOTERO AND PUT ONLINE.
-However, when

-The purpose of this chapter is to explore how the data gathered informs thinking on a key research question of this study, how can game patterns support the development of coding practices by novices?
+The purpose of this chapter is to explore how the data gathered informs thinking on two research questions of this study.

+- How can game design patterns support the development of coding practices by novices?
+- How can the experience of fostering community focused digital game making practices inform wider practice in this area?

 To do this, the chief analytical lens used in the chapter is that of interpersonal activity.
 Specifically in the form of guided participation in this game making community (Rogoff - explored previously).